byrd-laif/soilMakers/lifeStylesForChange/soilAlchemy.md

 **Responsible management of organic kitchen remnants can reduce 70% of the total waste production and reduce the bad gases produced during organic decomposition, while saving the environment by creating bio-active humus soil and pro-biotic liquid fertilizer to combat the negative use of toxic chemicals and pollutants.**

+Soils store more than 4000 billion tonnes of carbon.
+By way of comparison, the forests store 360 billion tonnes of carbon as woody biomass, and the atmosphere more than 800 billion tonnes in the form of carbon dioxide.

 **Bokashi is therapeutic, provides essential nutrients to rebuild soil organic matter content, and re-establish microbial populations.
 Benefits directly associated with improved organic matter content are: enhanced water infiltration and moisture-holding, aggregation, aeration, nutrient supply for plant growth, and microbial activity.**

 **Bioremediation**- Biotechnology employs the use of living organisms, microbes and bacteria, in the removal of contaminants, pollutants, and toxins from soil, water, and other environments.

 Fermentation naturally produces Lactic Acid Bacteria (LAB), one of the most well studied bacterial groups known from ancient times. *Lactic acid - this molecule occurs in almost every living organism and it plays an essential role in the anaerobic energy metabolism of billions of life forms.* LAB can find special applications like generation of bio-energy not affecting the surrounding environment.

+***One handful of healthy soil contains more micro-organisms than there are people living on earth.***

 #### *Conservation as a consequence of production.*
 ***Urban soil cultivation practices can have a significant impact on urban ecosystem.***